victoriachan/developer-portfolio/README.md

 This project has been created using the amazing [Wagtail CMS](https://github.com/wagtail/wagtail).

 This project is meant to be a minimalistic Wagtail site for showcasing a freelance developer's portfolio and details.
 I'm hoping to keep the dependencies light so that this website can be cheaply (if not freely) hosted using minimal resources.

 ## Local Development

 ### Setup with locally using Docker

-#### Dependencies
+##### Dependencies

 - [Docker](https://docs.docker.com/engine/installation/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-#### Installation

 ##### To build the container: